ClimateCompatibleGrowth/Geo-X/README.md

 > [!IMPORTANT]
 > `COMMODITY ABBREVIATION` can be 'h2' or 'nh3' for currently implemented commodities.
-> The excel files must be kept in a folder with the commodity name within another folder with the title matching the Country ISO Code.
-> As currently implemented, the commodity must be either "hydrogen" or "ammonia".
-> For the illustrative case of Namibia, we have them in a folder titled "NA" with two sub-folders "hydrogen" and "ammonia".

 - **Conversion parameters:** `conversion_parameters.xlsx` includes parameters related to converting between states of the commodity.
 This is only needed in the "hydrogen" folder.